Jose "PRIME" Reza at MING Studios

 The City of Boise will award a monetary stipend offered in varying amounts depending on financial availability.

-The application period for the FY20-21 term is closed.
+The application period for the FY22-23 term is now closed.

 Applications are evaluated based on responses to the online application and related attachments and how the following components are addressed: